ETC-A/etca-spec/base-isa.md

 Both computation formats share a lot of similarities.
 For both, the first byte has the structure `0x SS CCCC`.

 - `SS` is a size marker and reserved for extensions.
 For the base instructions this _must_ always be `01`
-- `CCCC` is a 4bit opcode deciding which operation to execute.
+- `CCCC` is a 4 bit opcode deciding which operation to execute.

 ### 2 Register Computation

 The second byte has the format `AAA BBB MM` where `AAA` and `BBB` are references to registers. `AAA` is the destination register and left source register. `BBB` is the right source register.
-The only exception is the RSUB instruction where `AAA` and `BBB` are swapped for the purpose of being source registers. `MM` is the memory mode which will be defined in an extension and _must_ be `00`
+There are 2 exceptions to this.
+The first is the RSUB instruction where `AAA` and `BBB` are swapped for the purpose of being source registers.
+The second exception is that the `B` argument specifies which memory address or control register to write to. `MM` is the memory mode which will be defined in an extension and is only defined for `00` in the base isa.

 ### Immediate Computation

-The second byte has the format `RRR IIIII`, where the 5bit immediate acts as operand `B`.
+The second byte has the format `RRR IIIII`, where the 5 bit immediate acts as operand `B`.
 The immediate is sign extended for operations 0-7 and operation 9.
 The immediate is zero extended for operation 8 and operations 10-15.

 ### Opcodes